conda: conda-forge channel strongly recommended

 pip install psycopg2 "sqlalchemy<2"

 The Persistent Store API streamlines the use of SQL databases in Tethys apps.
 Using this API, you can provision SQL databases for your app.
-The databases that will be created are PostgreSQL databases.
-Currently, no other databases are supported.
+Currently, you can specify PostgreSQL and SQLite databases.
+No other databases are supported.

 The process of creating a new persistent database can be summarized in the following steps: